The Kensington Club: History

 The details of the foundation of the Kensington Club are opaque.
 The Club’s own histories maintain that the Club was founded by Alexander, the Laird of Balgonie in the year 1739.
 While Alexander Laird Balgonie was indeed a historical figure, the extant family seat of Castle Balgonie being only 30 miles from the town of St Andrews, it is difficult to confirm the account of the often self-referential ‘club histories’ with confirmatory independent documentary evidence.

 The club was certainly founded prior to the appearance of the “Kensington Song” in a publication of 1792 (see below).
 The epithet then given to it as “celebrated” suggests that the Club was founded some significant time earlier, giving credence to the possibility that the legend surrounding Alexander Balgonie is true.
 Further evidence of this can be found in the lyric of the song, which opens with a direct reference to “Balgonie of Fife”.

 The etymology of the Club’s name remains unclear.
 There are three theories as to its origin: 1.
 It is a corruption or anglicisation of the Scots name of the town of ‘Kennoway’/‘Kennoton’, a town in Fife less than two miles from Castle Balgonie; 2.
 It is a corruption or anglicisation of the old Scots term ‘keest-an-ton’ meaning ‘a vigorous shout or hunting cry’; and 3.
 There is some suggestion in the Club’s own history that ‘Kensington’ may have been the name of a mutually funded race horse owned by the club at some point in its early history.The evidence for the continued activities of the club are unsurprisingly scanty in the historical record.
 A print collection of 1814, by an anonymous Frenchman, contains a plate which is generally supposed to show the Kensington Club at dinner, entitled “L’Après Dinée des Écossais - Scenes á St Andrewes”.
 The engraving depicts seven men in matching maroon tailcoats in the later throws of a drunken dinner party (maroon and green being the club colours).

 After the Second World War the Kensington Club entered a period of decline.
 It is not clear if the club was dormant or not, and the issue is hotly contested.
 It is generally accepted that the Club was re-constituted in its current form in the 1970s.

 In 2001 Raymond, the present Laird of Balgonie, was given honorary membership and made the club patron.

 Activities

 Private dinners for club members are held biweekly.
 Etiquette and manners are enforced on the penalty of port.

+Club members attend dinners wearing a uniform consisting of a tailcoat, waistcoat and bow tie in the club colours.

+The club has received intermittent attention in regional Scottish and university publications, detailing its activities, and occasional attention from national media.